Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

 Even though the Skullcandy Grind Fuel headphones have a long battery life and decent sound quality (even though they only support the SBC Bluetooth code), this isn’t enough to make them stand out.
-Both the Anker Soundcore Life P3 and the Jabra Elite 3, which can be bought for less than $100, are the ones we like best.
+The Anker Soundcore Life P3 and the Jabra Elite 3, which can be bought for less than $100, are the best.

 The Skullcandy Push Active in-ear headphones are a less expensive option.
 If you can spend a little more, the Anker Soundcore Liberty Air 2 Pro earbuds, which cost $129.99, block outside sounds the best of any headphones that cost less than $150.